-In addition to its reporting relationship to the Minister of Energy, Mines and Natural Gas, Columbia Power holds key relationships with CBT, BC Hydro, Teck, Fortis Inc., First Nations, regional districts, local communities and professional advisors.
+In addition to its reporting relationship to the Minister of Energy and Mines, Columbia Power holds key relationships with CBT, BC Hydro, Teck, Fortis Inc., First

 The Brilliant Dam and Generating Station, the Arrow Lakes Generating Station, the Brilliant Expansion Generating Station and Brilliant Terminal Station are operated and maintained under agreement by FortisBC (a subsidiary of Fortis Inc.) or its related company, Fortis Pacific Holdings Inc., under the oversight of Columbia Power staff.